 Frozen vegetables are a great choice and super convenient because they are so simple and fast to prepare.
 Since they are already washed and often precut, you can easily add them to a recipe or throw them in a steamer to have a delicious and nutritious side.

 Another benefit is that the veggies are frozen right after being harvested, so they retain most of their nutrients and freshness.
-Fresh vegetables, depending on how much time passes from until they land on your plate, may lose valuable vitamins and minerals.
+Depending on how much time passes until they land on your plate, fresh vegetables may lose valuable vitamins and minerals.

-Moreover, frozen vegetables are often super affordable, making it easier and more accessible to incorporate them into your diet.
+Moreover, frozen vegetables are often super affordable, making them easier and more accessible to incorporate into your diet.

-One disadvantage of frozen vegetables is, however, that they often packed in plastic (however, a lot of fresh ones are as well).
-So, if your store offers alternative packaging such as cardboard, I would encourage you to go for that option, if possible. 🙂
+However, one disadvantage of frozen vegetables is that they are often packed in plastic (however, a lot of fresh ones are as well).
+So, if your store offers alternative packaging such as cardboard, I would encourage you to go for that option, if possible.

 4. Eat a salad with your meal

 Okay, I admit this is kind of boring, but effective nevertheless.
 Adding a side salad to your main dish makes it so simple to add some veggies to your day.
 The salad can be as simple as some leafy greens with dressing.
 To take it a step further, sneak in a few more vegetables by adding tomatoes, cucumbers, onion, bell peppers, etc.

 Moreover, salads can taste fantastic if done right!
 So, let’s leave this “Salads are boring” attitude behind.